MtnDooHee/fullstackbankingapp/README.md

 ## Features

+As the project name implies, this capstone project utilizes the full suite of MERN technologies.
+There are these layers to this project:
-This app features the full MERN stack of technologies.
-Thus it features a node.js server that sends data to a MongoDB server.
-It also includes API itegration that connects the front end to the back end.
+1. A node.js server that sends data to a MongoDB server

-This allows for the creation of a user using the username and password.
-It also includes Google authentication as a secondary method of authentication.
-Once an account is created, the user recieves a prompt telling them the account has been created successfully.
-Once the user has loged in, they can deposit, and withdraw and check their balance.
-If the user logs out and logs back in, the session is saved with the balance saved.
-There is also an Alldata page that will show all the users and their balances.
-In the future, I plan on adding money tranfer between users, and a profile picture.
-Then, I will allow the user deposit a check using a picture.
+2. API integration that allows a connection between the front and back end\

+What these layers do is allow for a user to create their own account on this app using their username and password.
+After account creation, the users are given a confirmation prompt that their account has been created to improve the user experience.
+After a user has successfuly created their account, they are then able to deposit, withdraw, and check their balance.

+Future potential features that I would like to add are:
+- User profile updates that are persistent
+- Check deposite by taking a picture of the check
+- Assignment of random account numbers to new accounts
+- Money transfer between users
+- Account types (checking/savings)
+- Roles

 ## Installation Guideline